muiboonyang/anywhere-fitness/README.md

-# Fitness Class Booking App (Anywhere Fitness First)
+# Fitness Class Booking App
 Made for SEI33 - Project 4

 <h2>Introduction</h2>
-A fitness class booking app made with React, Django and Postgres.
+Anywhere Fitness First is a fitness class booking app made with React, Django and Postgres.
 <br>This app is hosted on Netlify and Heroku
 <br>
 <br><a href="https://anywhere-fitness-first.herokuapp.com/" target="_blank">Try it out here!</a>